travon-epps/ADSA/Travon-Epps_Assignment2.md

 ### Observations of the Correlation Matrix

 Correlation matrices can be viewed in a visualization or a visual table that shows the relative relationship between the variables using color while stating their values.
-We will use a color map (cmap) with a high contrast to see those that correlate by color.
-Remember that a correlation matrix is a square that is a mirror image across the diagonal.
-This means the bottom half of the matric looks exactly like the top half of the matrix.
-To minimize the values to view, let's use the `triu` argument to view just the lower half of the correlation matrix.
+A color map (cmap) is used with a high contrast to see those that correlate by color.
+To minimize the values to view, the `triu` argument is used to view just the lower half of the correlation matrix.

 ```python